pbrdmn/brd.mn/src/pages/cv.md

 ![LinkedIn](/images/linkedin.png) [Connect with me on LinkedIn](https://linkedin.com/in/philipboardman/)

-> ## Highlights
->
-> - Building distributed cross-functional software engineering teams.
-Mentoring, coaching, and developing software engineers to grow in senior development and team leadership skills.
-> - Delivery planning with Product Managers and Tech Leads to create roadmaps, oversee project delivery, and implement technical solutions aligned with engineering best practices.
-> - Supporting teams through restructures, aligning them with business objectives, and implementing agile delivery processes and improvements.

-Experienced Engineering Manager with 4 years of direct people management, leading cross-functional teams in fast-paced environments.
-Skilled in mentoring, coaching, and developing engineers, fostering a culture of growth and high performance.
-Demonstrated success in building and restructuring teams to align with strategic business objectives, driving measurable outcomes.
-Proven ability to lead through change and deliver complex projects while empowering team members to excel in senior roles and leadership positions.

-Accomplished Senior Software Engineer and Lead Developer with over 10 years of experience in full-stack development, architecture, and technical leadership.
-Proficient in driving agile practices, optimising development workflows, and delivering scalable, high-performance solutions.
+> Experienced Software Engineer with over 15 years of experience in full-stack development, software architecture, and technical leadership and 5 years of direct people management in cross-functional teams.

 Extensive experience with modern tech stacks including React, Node.js, TypeScript, and AWS.
-Proven track record in leading the design and delivery of key product features that generate significant business value.
+Proven track record in leading the design and delivery of key product features that generate signiﬁcant business value.
+Collaborating on delivery planning: Working alongside Product Managers and Tech Leads to craft roadmaps, lead project delivery, and execute technical solutions that adhere to engineering best practices.
+Experience managing distributed, cross-functional software engineering teams.
+Providing mentorship, coaching, and development opportunities for software engineers to enhance their senior development and team leadership skills.

 ---

 ## Experience

+## Engineering Manager at Canva

+#### July 2025 - Current

+Lead the Internal Apps team through multiple successful launches, balancing stakeholder management, people leadership, project scope and technical delivery.
+Identified and managed team performance issues, reallocated resources in response to changing requirements to ensure on-time delivery for key functionality.

 ### Engineering Manager at Redbubble

-#### October 2022 - Current
+#### October 2022 - June 2025 (2 years, 9 months)

 Redbubble is creating the world's largest marketplace for independent artists, bringing more creativity into the world.